JeffersonLab/iguana/doc/gen/mainpage.md

 @anchor mainpageRunning
 ## How to Run Algorithms

-Algorithms may be run using either:
+Algorithms may be run using one of the following; see [the usage flowchart](#mainpageFlowchart) for help deciding what to do.

 - [Common Functions](#mainpageCommon): for users of the [**the HIPO API**](https://github.com/gavalian/hipo), which is likely the case if you are using C++, _e.g._, via `clas12root`
 - [Action Functions](#mainpageAction): for all other users